wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

         {% include note.html content = "Filtering metrics in the source configuration, reduces the collector load.
 Filtering metrics in the sink configuration will not reduce the collector load." %}

   * **Disable Auto-Discovery**:
     If the load is still high, you might be scraping pods based on annotations that the collector finds, which is standard for helm charts or widely used containers.
-Disable autodiscovery and see if the load reduces.
-If this works and you don't want the pods to be scrapped in the future, remove the annotations.
+Disable auto-discovery and see if the load reduces.
+If this works and you don't want the pods to be scraped in the future, remove the annotations.

 <table style="width: 100%;">
 <tbody>